nvidia-cosmos/cosmos-reason1/docs/CLI.md

   --help  Show this message and exit.

 Commands:
   algo     Query information about training config from controller. nccl     Query information about NCCL from controller. profile  Manage profiler behavior of the training. replica  Query replica information from controller.
 ```

 ### List replicas

 ```
-cosmos replica ls -ch localhost -cp 8000
+cosmos-reason1 replica ls -ch localhost -cp 8000
 ```